thamugadi/azyam/README.md

 # ⴰⵣⵢⴰⵎ azyam
 This repository is currently a mere set of ideas for making an OpenFirmware bootinfo.txt file that would turn a PowerPC-based Macintosh into a fake GameCube / Wii.
 Nothing is really implemented yet, [except memory mapping](src/load-bat-jump.fth).

-[main.fth](src/main.fth) gives an attempt of establishing an outline for such a project.
+[main.fth](src/main.fth)'s comments describe an outline for such a project.
 Globally, the idea is:

 - rewrite all exception handlers for them to handle any access to the hardware registers, that is going to result in a patch of the caller instruction. it's going to be replaced by a call to an "emulator", that will handle both the case where the patched instruction may access a regular memory address, and the one where it must interact with gamecube's hw.
 - rewrite interrupt handlers to emulate real gamecube's interrupt sources (controller input)